 KOLs through various Chinese social media

-As mentioned all along this article, KOLs are working online.
-You’ll find KOLs on every platforms in China.
+As mentioned all along with this article, KOLs are working online.
+You’ll find KOLs on every platform in China.

 KOLs on WeChat